mderis/docs/docs/features/api-docs-generator.md

     'executable' => 'apidoc',
 ```

-<a name="shared-response-for-faster-updating-and-less-outdated-responses"></a>

-### Shared response for faster updating and less outdated responses:
+### Shared response for faster updating and less outdated responses: {#shared-response-for-faster-updating-and-less-outdated-responses}

 To prevent duplicating the responses between routes, let's create a shared response for each object.